mixmesh/mixmesh/doc/rest/suggestions.md

 ## Resource: /system/install (**POST**)

-Used to do a clean install of the box configuration.
+Used to do a clean install of the box.
 A harsh cousin to `/system/reinstall`.

 Implementation note: On success <obscrete-dir&gt;/obscrete.conf is generated with the following parameters configured: